Three perspectives on categorical symmetric Howe duality: Gelfand-Tsetlin modules

-This is exactly $C=\prod_{k=1}^{{n+ 1}} (Y_{n,j}+\la_{n,j}-x_{n+ 1,k})$ times the action in the polynomial representation of $\mathbb{E}_i$ given the diagram on the left hand side of \eqref{eq:XPS} in Lemma \ref{lem:E-rep}.
+This is exactly $C=\prod_{k=1}^{{n+ 1}} (Y_{n,j}+\la_{n,j}-x_{n+ 1,k})$ times the action in the polynomial representation of $\mathbb{E}_i$ given the diagram on the left-hand side of \eqref{eq:XPS} in Lemma \ref{lem:E-rep}.
 Multiplication by $C$ commutes with the left and right actions on this bimodule, so this shows that the representations of bimodules match.

 This shows that \eqref{eq:XPS} defines a homomorphism, which must be injective by the faithfulness of both representations.
 Obviously, every bare ladder is in the image of this map, so it must be surjective as well. \end{proof} \begin{corollary} The equivalence of Corollary \ref{cor:GT-equiv} intertwines the action of the translation functors $E_i$ on $\mathcal{GT}_\chi$ and the bimodules $\mathbb{E}_i$ on ${\bT}_\chi\mmod$. \end{corollary} Together with Theorem \ref{thm:E-iso}, this establishes Theorem \ref{thm:action}, completing the main results of the paper.